Aseprite Importers

 When the procedure is over a popup message will report the status and processed tags count.

-The Room importer is not yet tracing colliders automatically, but each Prop has an embedded polygon.
-To edit it, select the Prop in the room tree (or in the Popochiu panel room tab) and click the Interaction Polygon button in the toolbar.
+As for inventory items, already existing props' animations and sprites get updated, but the rest of the element is untouched.
+The Room importer is not yet tracing colliders automatically (soon to come), but each Prop has an embedded polygon.
+To edit it, open the prop's scene and click the Interaction Polygon button in the toolbar. - For Characters, you will find all your animations in the AnimationPlayer of your character.